-In January, I thought that maybe it was time to start looking for a new job.
+In January 2018, I thought that maybe it was time to start looking for a new job.
 My new title at work was DevOps Engineer and before that, I was a Software Engineer.
-I gave myself the title of Business Development Consultant at my friend’s startup, though the most crucial part of developing the business–sales growth–was firmly out of my hands.
+I had given myself a Biz Dev at my friend’s startup, though the most crucial part of developing the business–sales growth–was firmly out of my hands.
 Supported by a degree that was both an accredited engineering degree and business degree, I figured that I’d be able to compete for opportunities in an assortment of industries.

 Initial conversations with recruiters went well.
 I was received warmly.
-As I spoke to more people in my industry (trading) and others (general finance, consulting, big tech, government), I quickly realized that DevOps was a point of fixation for nearly everybody.
+As I spoke to peers in my industry (trading) and elsewhere, I realized that DevOps was becoming a point of fixation.
 With it came certain benefits (e.g. demand severely outpaced supply) but also an overarching sense of ambiguity.
 What is DevOps?
 I can tell you, and I feel that I can phrase it quite well, but this blog post aims to deal with a more important point–how do you prepare for a DevOps interview?

 Not knowing exactly what I wanted to do but with the confidence-boost of knowing that some of the coolest companies in the world were willing to interview me, I formulated a study-plan that became the highest priority in my life for roughly three months.
 During this time, I estimate that I spent thirty hours per week preparing.
 I also saved a lot of money by effectively canceling my social life.